WSGW (AM): Programming

+Weekdays on WSGW begin with The Morning Team, a news, entertainment, and information show hosted by Charlie Rood, Mike Percha, and Jonathan Dent.
+Veteran broadcaster Art Lewis hosts his own talk show in late mornings, featuring interviews with local newsmakers and phone calls from the public.
+Agriculture director Terry Henne hosts The Farm Show just before noon, focusing on local weather, market conditions, and agriculture news.
+The rest of the day, nationally syndicated programs include Markley, Van Camp and Robbins, The Sean Hannity Show, Our American Stories with Lee Habeeb, The Ramsey Show with Dave Ramsey, Coast to Coast AM with George Noory and America in the Morning with John Trout.

+On weekends, WSGW air specialty shows on health, money, technology, the outdoors, farming and home repair.
+Weekend syndicated programs include The Kim Komando Show and Our American Stories with Lee Habeeb, as well as repeats of weekday shows.
+Most hours begin with an update from CBS News Radio.

+WSGW airs play-by-play sports coverage of the Detroit Tigers and Detroit Red Wings.
+University of Michigan basketball games from the Michigan Sports Network also air on AM 790, while football games air on sister station FM 100.5.
+Conflicting sports games that would usually air on WSGW are sometimes moved to sister station WSGW-FM.
+Local minor league hockey team the Saginaw Spirit and Saginaw Valley State University athletics are also heard between the two stations.

+National and international news updates come from CBS News Radio and statewide news from the Michigan News Network.
+WSGW is also airs financial reports from Fox Business, agricultural news from Brownfield, and weather reports from Weatherology.

 History

-WSGW's first broadcast was August 11, 1950 from their studios at Genesee and Washington Avenues on the third floor of the Mason Building in downtown Saginaw.
-The 6 tower directional antenna complex is near Indiantown north of M-81 east of Saginaw.
+WSGW first signed on the air on August 11, 1950, and was first affiliated with the Mutual Broadcasting System.
+The station had studios at Genesee and Washington Avenues on the third floor of the Mason Building in downtown Saginaw.
+The six tower directional antenna complex is near Indiantown north of M-81 east of Saginaw.

 The station was started by John Lord Booth, of Detroit who founded Booth American Company.
 In 1973 Booth built new studios at 1795 Tittabawassee Road shared with then sister station WIOG.
 Then in 1988 the facility was tripled in size with a major expansion.
 The Booth family operated the station for 45 years until 1995 when the station was sold to another Detroit area media family called Fritz Broadcasting.
-During the period of deregulation just prior to the turn of the century, the station changed hands several times with brief ownerships by 62nd Street Broadcasting, Citadel Communications and Wilks Broadcasting before being bought by the NextMedia in 2002.
+During the period of deregulation just prior to the turn of the century, the station changed hands several times with brief ownerships by 62nd Street Broadcasting, Citadel Communications and Wilks Broadcasting.

+NextMedia Group bought the station in 2002.
 Digity acquired WSGW in 2014, which was sold to Alpha Media in 2015.
+Alpha Media merged with Connoisseur Media on September 4, 2025.